colevandersWands/precourse/README.md

 * follow --these-- lessons on learngitbranching.org
     * solo
-* fork --this-- repository and complete the steps
+* fork --[this](https://github.com/colevandersWands/githubbing)-- repository and complete the steps. (this is now more of a finished example than project starter)
     * solo
-* you and your partner start new repos and do --these-- pr exercises
+* you and your partner start new repos and do --[these](https://elewa-academy.github.io/Fundamentals/02-all-my-friends/)-- pr exercises. (need to turn this into a free-standing repo)
     * pair
 * link to this repo on your portfolio